 "If I Needed You" (with Emmylou Harris)

 Though it's technically on an Emmylou Harris album, their duet of "If I Needed You" is as much a Don Williams staple as anybody's.
 Townes Van Zandt wrote the song about his business partner's wife in 1972.
 When Williams and Harris turned it into a duet on her 1981 album Cimarron, the song truly felt like it found its perfect match.
 Of course, plenty of other artists have recorded it since, including Joey + Rory in 2013.
 The song even has a Swedish rendition released in 2016.

 "I Believe In You"

-Not only was “I Believe In You” Williams’ 11th No. 1 hit overall, it was his most successful crossover song.
+Not only was "I Believe In You" Williams' 11th No. 1 hit overall, it was his most successful crossover song.
 It peaked at No. 24 on the Top 40 charts and had an impressive run in New Zealand as the 38th most popular song of the year.
 Pretty impressive for a smooth country folk song in 1980.
-It’s just a beautifully optimistic song makes you want to dance while also lifting your spirit.
-And it’s probably the best way to remember Williams’ wonderfully storied career.
+His album, Especially for You, even won him a CMA in 1981 for Best Album.
+It's just a beautifully optimistic song makes you want to dance while also lifting your spirit.
+And it's probably the best way to remember Williams' wonderfully storied career.

 Honorable Mentions: Some Broken Hearts Never Mend, Til the Rivers All Run Dry, If Hollywood Don't Need You, I'm Just a Country Boy, Lay Down Beside Me, That's the Thing About Love